SkoshRG/simple-url-shortener/README.md

-# simple-url-shortener
-A Very Simple URL Shortener
+# Simple URL Shortener

+Simple URL Shortner is a very simple url shortener...

+Clone the repo, upload it, fix database login info and you're ready.